ioncakephper/test-weaver/README.md

     - Bump the version number in `package.json`.
     - Update `CHANGELOG.md` with all the new changes.
     - Commit the changes and create a new version tag locally (e.g., `v1.1.0`).
+2.  **Optional Publishing**: A `posttag` hook then prompts you, asking if you want to publish the new version to the npm registry.
-2.  **Automated GitHub Release**: When you push the new tag to GitHub, a workflow is automatically triggered to:
+3.  **Automated GitHub Release**: When you push the new tag to GitHub (`git push --follow-tags`), a workflow is automatically triggered to:
     - Create a new "Release" on your repository's Releases page.
     - Use the tag as the release title.
     - Generate polished release notes from your commit history.